 Some of the island's best-known panigiria include the feast of Saint Isidoros on May 14th and Saint John's Klidonas on June 24th, both celebrated in Raches; the Dormition of the Virgin Mary on August 15th in Lagkada; the Nativity of the Virgin Mary on September 17th in Monokambi; and Saint Eustathios on September 20th in Arethousa.
 Many travelers deliberately time their visit to coincide with one of these dates, treating the festival calendar almost like a second map of the island.

-The Table: Rasko, Local Wine, and Hospitality
+The Table: Rasko, Black Broth, and Mutual Support

 Dancing Until Dawn